Winnie09/Wenpin_Hou/pages/open_positions.md

 Welcome to contact me if you are interested.

-**<span style="color: blue;"> Current MSc/PhD students: </span>**  please email me with your research interests and CV to discuss RA or GRA positions.
-1-on-1 weekly meetings guaranteed.
+**<span style="color: blue;"> Current PhD/MSc/MPH students: </span>**  please email me with your research interests and CV.
+GRA positions for PhD students are available immediately.
+RA positions for MSc/MPH students depend on qualifications.

 **<span style="color: blue;"> Prospective PhD students: </span>**   our department has a PhD admission committee to handle PhD student applications.
 You are very welcome to put my name in your PhD application.
-You may email me as well.
+You may email me as well to let me know what you are interested in and how I can help.

 **<span style="color: blue;"> Postdoctoral Position in Computational Genomics at Columbia University </span>**